gentallman/pilot_credit_card_strategy_insights/README.md

 - Designed the layout and appearance of various dashboards, defining KPIs, charts, and content placement.
 - Led the data modeling process to ensure effective structuring of project data.
 - Conducted extensive research to gather project metadata and insights.
-- Developed sections on Customer Segments and Income Insights, providing valuable analysis and findings.
+- Developed sections on Income Utilization with different components and Income Insights, providing valuable analysis and findings.
 - Designed Canva project presentation.
 - Provided continuous feedback and contributed to refining project strategies.